Networks-Learning/curb/README.md

 This is a repository containing code for the paper:

-> J. kim, B. Tabibian, A. Oh, B. Schölkopf, M. Gomez-Rodriguez.
+> J. Kim, B. Tabibian, A. Oh, B. Schölkopf, M. Gomez-Rodriguez.
 Leveraging the Crowd to Detect and Reduce the Spread of Fake News and Misinformation.
 In Proceedings of the 11th ACM International Conference on Web Search and Data Mining (WSDM), 2018.

 ## Pre-requisites